nationalarchives/front-end-development-guide/2015/peer-review-explore-your-archive.md

 We therefore use only jQuery or similarly 'battle tested' framework (such as AngularJS) for managing interaction with the DOM.

 #### Reviewer comments

+jQuery and some associated plugins are used for DOM abstraction.

 #### Developer(s) actions in response